amrithub/car_market_space/README.md

 # **High-level components (abstractions) in the appication**
 Following are the high-level compomnents in mu car_marekt_space application:
 **a.
 Cars:**
 This component includes the details of a car put on the advertisement list.
-It isa actually the list of cars added to the list of cars.
+It is actually the list of cars added to the list of cars.

 **Users:**
 Users are all those people who are registered as a member in the application.
 In this case, all the people who want to put their car on advertisement and those who want to buy one of the listed cars are users.